-A French bank account, or "compte bancaire" in French, actually has several definitions, because it actually is associated to several different French banking products and objectives.
-In everyday language, we usually assimilate the term of bank account to a current account, which is the most common type of account and is used to centralise your standard debit and credit banking transactions.
+A French bank account, or "compte bancaire" in French, actually has several definitions, because it actually is associated with several different French banking products and objectives.
+In everyday language, we usually assimilate the term of a bank account to a current account, which is the most common type of account and is used to centralise your standard debit and credit banking transactions.

 It will be important for you to open a current account in France, known as "compte courant", in order to make money deposits and to pay your utility bills.
 It will come with a French-formatted IBAN.